Cantera/cantera/doc/sphinx/yaml/reactions.rst

     ``eig0``
         The absolute value of the least negative chemically significant eigenvalue of the master equation for the :math:`i^{th}` collider (when pure), evaluated at the low-pressure limit, :math:`\Lambda_{0,i}(T)[M]`.
+The user must explicitly assign an ``eig0`` for ``M``.
 This parameter is entered in modified Arrhenius format to enable consideration of temperature dependence.

     ``efficiency``
         The third-body efficiency of the collider relative to that of the reference collider ``M``, defined as :math:`\epsilon_{0,i}(T)=\Lambda_{0,i}(T)/\Lambda_{0,\text{M}}(T)`.
         The user does not need to assign an ``efficiency`` for ``M``, as it is always equal to 1 by definition.
+However, they are free to do so, as long as it takes the form 'efficiency: {A: 1, b: 0, Ea: 0}' (no other variations are permitted).
         This parameter is entered in modified Arrhenius format to enable consideration of temperature dependence.
-If the user wishes to specify a temperature-independent value, then ``A`` can be set to this value and ``b`` and ``Ea`` can be set to 0.
+If the user wishes to specify a temperature-independent value, then ``A`` can be set to this value and ``b`` and ``Ea`` can be set to 0 (such as 'H2O: {A: 10, b: 0, Ea: 0}').

-    A :ref:`Troe <sec-yaml-falloff>` implementation alse requires: ``high-P-rate-constant``, ``low-P-rate-constant``, ``Troe`` (do not use the Troe ``efficiencies`` key).
+    A :ref:`Troe <sec-yaml-falloff>` implementation also requires: ``high-P-rate-constant``, ``low-P-rate-constant``, ``Troe`` (do not use the Troe ``efficiencies`` key).

-    A :ref:`pressure-dependent-arrhenius<sec-yaml-pressure-dependent-Arrhenius>` implementation
+    A :ref:`pressure-dependent-Arrhenius <sec-yaml-pressure-dependent-Arrhenius>` implementation
     also requires: ``rate-constants``.

     A :ref:`Chebyshev <sec-yaml-Chebyshev>` implementation also requires: ``temperature-range``, ``pressure-range``, ``data``.

-A mathematical description of this YAML implementation can be found in Eq.
-8 of :cite:t:`singal2024`.

 Examples: